 [edit]History

+The Meteora rocks became a shelter of humankind.
+The first hermits arrived in this area to seek spiritual isolation and inhabited the caves of the rocks, with the sole aid of ropes and ladders.
 Common existential needs and strong religious faith compelled them to live united in the first monastic communities, their common drive of faith guiding them towards the unrepeated construction of monasteries of highest architectural and artistic value.

-The 24 monasteries emerged on the countless summits of the rocks from the 14th until the 16th century, 6 of them remaining to be explored and admired by all.
-These monasteries became the centers of the Orthodox creed in the Byzantine era, having produced some of the best pieces of religious art and craft and still possessing a collection of precious manuscripts, which today are on display in their museums.
+The 24 monasteries emerged on the perilous summits of the rocks from the 14th until the 16th century.
+These monasteries became the centers of the Orthodox creed in the Byzantine era, having produced some of the best pieces of religious art and craft.
+During the Ottoman era, they became refuges for Orthodox and Greek culture.
+Collections of precious manuscripts and works are on display in their museums.

-Modern day Meteora
+Modern day

 Climate